Mark-Millard/rdk-xconf-logserver/docker/Readme.md

 $ docker run --network xconf-logserver-network -p 8080:8080 -t -i logserver:v0.1.0
 ```

-The __xconf-logserver-network-- is a Docker network configured to work with the
+The __xconf-logserver-network__ is a Docker network configured to work with the
 Cassandra DB Docker container (see XXX) that manages the log server's meta-data.
 If the log server is configured to use a different Cassandra server, then the
 __--network__ option may be dropped.